 Scientific superstition: Fear by scientists to look at topics outside of their endoreality which is largely the perspective of very endosocial people, primarily endo-ideals and endoselves.
 Superstition causes a refusal to study, or even acknowledge, anything associated with their negative image, primarily women and indigenous people.
 Scientists often misrepresent this superstition as skepticism, which is withholding judgment, the opposite of superstition.

 Sealed well: Databases which have access controlled by web pages.

 Second age of nations: Hierarchical trade empires which included a powerful extranational merchant class which stood between artisans and the upper stratas who owned property and those buying their products.
 These merchants had access to foreign knowledge and access to those who controlled power and wealth in more than one empire.
 The widespread adoption of currency provided them with dissociated membership in multiple societies and access to all the privileges of membership.
 They also had their own networks within the merchant strata of many nations and even frequently their own international language.

 Seductive coercion: Coercion which persuades rather than forces but can be much more powerful than force, particularly if unnoticed or acknowledged.
+Manipulation and control of information and authoritative endoreality.
 Based on shunning and inclusion.

 Self-governance: Governance by user group.

 Sex: There are three powers of sex.
 The exosocial power creates strong euphoric and empathic bonds with another person.
 The endosocial power creates an endosocial membrane, with the subjects joined within the membrane or divided by it.
 The endogroup power can be used to sublate one self to another within an endogroup membrane.

 Shame: Shame is the experience of being shunned and the internalization of the perception of the self as the negative image.
 Shame inhibits the establishment of euphoric conduits.